In the series of firsts: snow holidays!

 FOR BABIES IN BABY CARRIERS

-If you carry your child in a physiological baby carrier or a sling, the must-have is the baby carrier jacket .
-In fleece, softshell, or simply waterproof, it protects the carrier and the baby in the same garment.
-An incomparable advantage: your baby benefits from the warmth of the parent and you are sure that he is not cold (a detail which is important when you are walking in a resort at -10°C sometimes) without being squeezed into his thick wetsuit.
+If you carry your child in a baby carrier or sling, a babywearing jacket is a must-have.
+Whether made of fleece, softshell, or simply waterproof fabric, it protects both the wearer and the baby in the same garment.
+An invaluable advantage: your baby benefits from your body heat, and you can be sure they won't get cold (a crucial detail when you're out and about in -10°C temperatures) without being bundled up in a thick snowsuit.

-Another great bonus is that if you go into a store and your baby is asleep, you can simply take off your jacket and hold him against you without waking him up or making him too hot.
+Another significant bonus is that if you go into a shop and your baby is asleep, you can simply take off your jacket and keep him against you without waking him up and without him getting too hot.

-If you have opted for a back baby carrier or hiking baby carrier , then the technique changes.
-You then need to focus on providing warmth and therefore return to the 3-layer system.
+If you've opted for a backpack carrier or hiking carrier , then the technique changes.
+You'll need to focus on warmth and therefore use the three-layer system again.

-Remember to regularly check that your child isn't cold.
-Remember that they're motionless while you're moving.
+Remember to check regularly that your child isn't cold.
+Keep in mind that they are still while you are moving.
 We therefore recommend taking a break every hour.
-That way... you can finally enjoy that steaming coffee or tea you've been craving!
+That way... you can finally enjoy that steaming cup of coffee or tea you've been craving!

-Carrying a stroller in a resort isn't necessarily easy (snowy sidewalks, slippery roads, etc.), but hey, if that's your motto... it's up to you!
-In addition to the 3-layer system described above, we focus on providing warmth with sheepskin insulation and a down onesie or footmuff.
-Natural materials will be your best allies (down and sheep's wool).
-Plus, there are many eco-friendly, untreated ones.
+Taking a stroller around a ski resort isn't always easy (snowy sidewalks, slippery surfaces...), but if that's your motto... it's up to you!
+Besides the 3-layer system described above, focus on warmth with sheepskin insulation and a down-filled snowsuit or footmuff.
+Natural materials will be your best friends (down and sheep's wool).
+Plus, there are many eco-friendly and untreated options available.

-FOR OLDER CHILDREN READY TO ENJOY THE JOYS OF SLEDGING OR SKIING.
+FOR THE OLDER ONES READY TO ENJOY THE JOYS OF SLEDDING OR SKIING.

 We choose clothes that are truly waterproof and breathable.

-From 18 months for little ones who can't resist experiencing the joys of skiing, the 3-layer system is more essential than ever since the clothes must be warm and breathable (little ones who ski or run up the sled are bound to sweat).
+From 18 months onwards, for little ones who can't resist trying out the joys of skiing, the 3-layer system is more important than ever since the clothes need to be warm and breathable (little ones who ski or run up the sled inevitably sweat).

-But the best in this case is the ski suit for babies .
+But the best option in this case is a ski suit for babies .

 Because at this age, children often spend more time sitting in the snow than standing or sliding, it's essential to choose truly waterproof clothing.
-Otherwise, as soon as they get wet, they'll get cold and may become grumpy, running the risk of your outing turning sour!
-So take the initiative, you'll thank us later.
+Otherwise, as soon as they get wet, they'll get cold and might become grumpy, potentially ruining your outing!
+So be prepared; you'll thank us later.

 Some ideas for activities to do with a baby